-The Institute has completed a number of research reports and has become a reliable source for information on low-income workers in Indiana and analysis of the policies affecting their economic well-being.
+Since its founding in 2004, the Institute has become a reliable source for information on low-income workers in Indiana and analysis of the policies affecting their economic well-being.
 The Institute furthers the debate that sometimes work alone is not enough to support a family and that the educational and training needs of Indiana’s workforce must be addressed in order for Indiana to compete in a global economy.
-The Institute plans to build upon our success to impact public policy issues through continued outreach, education and research.
+The Institute plans to build upon our success to impact public policy issues through continued research, education, and outreach.

 Who Benefits From the Work of the Institute?

 Institute Advisory Committee

-The Indiana Institute for Working Families’ (Institute’s) Advisory Committee is designed to support the Institute's work activities by providing information, resources, creditability, and feedback to the Institute.
-The intent of the Advisory Committee is not a governing body.
+The Indiana Institute for Working Families’ Advisory Committee is designed to support the Institute's work activities by providing information, resources, creditability, and feedback to the Institute.
+The Advisory Committee is not a governing body.